aldro61/papers/choi_et_al_2017.md

 * When learning to predict antibiotic resistance, we could generate labels for distant supervision based on the presence/absence of resistance genes in genome chunks.

+* **Conclusions**: hard attention seems to produce better results than soft attention, but it takes longer to run.
+The bag-of-words and chunked-bag-of-words representation are decent coarse representations.

 ## Points to:
 * Multi-level structured models for document- level sentiment classification.
 * Rationalizing neural predictions (The one Dima suggested)